 As unlikely as it sounds, the major environmental problem of laundry soap can be easily solved with this , easily grown, economical, reusable but ugly berry.
 In India, these berries are called Reetha and are used to wash clothes, people and hair.
 I sell a hair product called No-Poo Shampoo as an herbal powder using soap nuts (Reetha) that is gentler than using just the berries alone.
 When the berries dry, they are more like hard nuts.

-Curious about these how to clean your clothing naturally?
+If you are curious about how to clean your clothing naturally, I sell a small bag to get you started on your path to fixing the world.
 These hard soap berries are naturally high in saponins and can be reused about 5 times.
 The gently clean your clothes by breaking the water tension and lifting dirt out of mildly dirty clothes.

-I stuff 3 oz into a bag which should be good for approximately 30 small loads of laundry.
+The bag I sell has 3 oz of soap nuts to a bag which should be good for approximately 30 small loads of laundry.

 Ratio is about 1/2 an oz of crumbled soap berries (mine are crumbled) or 5 whole soap berries for 5 loads of laundry.
 Mine do not come with seeds but if you purchase them with seeds, keep in mind, the seeds can stain if left touching laundry.

 1/2 an oz works out to be 2.5 generous tablespoons if the pieces are fairly small.
 Use more if the pieces of soap nuts are larger.